Shortfin mako shark: Feeding

-The shortfin mako shark feeds mainly upon cephalopods and bony fish including mackerel, tuna, bonito, and swordfish, but it may also eat other sharks, porpoises, sea turtles, and seabirds.
+The shortfin mako shark primarily feeds upon squid (such as Loligo pealeii and Illex illecebrosus), other cephalopods, and bony fish including bluefish, mackerel, herring, tuna, bonito, saury, and billfish, but may also eat other sharks (such as blue and grey reef), porpoises, dolphins, sea turtles, seabirds, and crustaceans.
 They hunt by lunging vertically up and tearing off chunks of their preys' flanks and fins.
 Mako swim below their prey, so they can see what is above and have a high probability of reaching prey before it notices them.
-In Ganzirri and Isola Lipari, Sicily, shortfin mako have been found with amputated swordfish bills impaled into their head and gills, suggesting swordfish seriously injure and likely kill them.
+In Ganzirri and Isola Lipari, Sicily, shortfin mako have been found with amputated swordfish bills impaled into their head and gills, suggesting swordfish may sometimes fight back and seriously injure or even kill them.
 In addition, this location, and the late spring and early summer timing, corresponding to the swordfish's spawning cycle, suggests they hunt while the swordfish are most vulnerable, typical of many predators.

 Shortfin mako sharks consume 3% of their weight each day and take about 1.5–2.0 days to digest an average-sized meal.
 By comparison, the sandbar shark, an inactive species, consumes 0.6% of its weight a day and takes 3 to 4 days to digest it.
 An analysis of the stomach contents of 399 male and female mako sharks ranging from 67–328 cm suggests mako from Cape Hatteras to the Grand Banks prefer bluefish, constituting 77.5% of their diet by volume.
 The average capacity of the stomach was 10% of the total weight.
 Shortfin mako sharks consumed 4.3% to 14.5% of the available bluefish between Cape Hatteras and Georges Bank.

-Shortfin mako sharks over 3 m have interior teeth considerably wider and flatter than smaller mako, which enables them to prey effectively upon dolphins, swordfish, and other sharks.
+Shortfin mako sharks over 3 m have interior teeth considerably wider and flatter than smaller mako, which enables them to prey effectively upon larger prey such as dolphins, billfish, and other sharks.
 An amateur videotape, taken in Pacific waters, shows a moribund pantropical spotted dolphin whose tail was almost completely severed being circled by a shortfin mako.
 Mako also tend to scavenge long-lined and netted fish.

-The bite of a shortfin mako shark is exceptionally strong; the current record for the strongest bite measured for any shark belongs to a shortfin mako that was recorded at Mayor Island in New Zealand in 2020.
+The bite of a shortfin mako shark is exceptionally strong: the current record for the strongest bite measured for any shark belongs to a shortfin mako that was recorded at Mayor Island in New Zealand in 2020.
 The shark had been coaxed into biting a custom-made "bite meter" as part of an experiment to measure mako bite force.
 The strongest bite recorded during the experiment was roughly 3,000 lbs. of force, or roughly 13,000 newtons.

-Its endothermic constitution partly accounts for its relatively great speed.

 Like other lamnid sharks, the shortfin mako shark has a heat-exchange circulatory system that allows the shark to be 7–10 F-change warmer than the surrounding water.
 This system enables them to maintain a stable, very high level of activity, giving it an advantage over its cold-blooded prey.
+Its endothermic constitution partly accounts for its relatively great speed.